andym80/andym80/README.md

   I'm on a mission to work and innovate with a strong tech company one day, mostly with social impact.I previously worked as a Sound Designer where I learned how to work with a team , remotely and efficiently.
 Now I'm increasing my knowledge in coding & web development.
 I have built my own interfaces since I started last year.
 Currently, I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers worldwide and have learned the skills of communication and teamwork.<br><br>
 Would you be open to discussing further with me? <br>

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdLP9recpgUDwrxwMUT5wbJ4K6tRn0bohdWx2vkfz-AN2rh5A/viewform?embedded=true" width="640" height="947" frameborder="0" marginheight="0" marginwidth="0">Cargando…</a>
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSdLP9recpgUDwrxwMUT5wbJ4K6tRn0bohdWx2vkfz-AN2rh5A/viewform?embedded=true" width="640" height="947" frameborder="0" marginheight="0" marginwidth="0">Lend me your contact</a>

 Contact me: <a href="mailto:andymenutti@gmail.com?subject=My E-mail">andymenutti@gmail.com</a>